 When none of the above treatments solves the problem of erectile dysfunction, the doctor will indicate other options.
 Here are some of them:

 - can be arterial or venous in the penis.
 The goal of arterial surgery is to increase the flow and pressure of blood within the penis.
 Venous surgery involves tying or removing some veins from the penis so that blood does not leak out.

 - Vacuum pump

 - also known as penis pump.
 This is a hollow plastic tube with a hand pump or batteries that is placed over the penis.
-Through this pump the air that is inside the tube is sucked out to generate a vacuum.
-This causes blood to reach the penis.
+The air inside the tube is then sucked out to generate a vacuum.
+This causes bloodflow into the penis.

 - Penile Implants

 - which are placed on both sides of the penis to keep it firm but flexible.
 With these devices it is possible to control the time and duration of an erection.

 Although many of these popular remedies have been challenged by doctors, many men rely on their effectiveness.
 For example, according to traditional Chinese medicine, ginseng is widely used to increase the erection of the penis.

 Sprouted wheat, oats and sesame also help overcome erectile dysfunction.
 Apart from that, it is advisable to take cinnamon and nutmeg for their aphrodisiac properties or some vegetables such as tomato.